Trevor Neilson

 Trevor Neilson (born July 2, 1972) is an American businessperson, investor, entrepreneur and philanthropist.
 He is the co-founder, chairman and CEO of WasteFuel, a company that produces renewable fuels using proven technologies to address the climate emergency and revolutionize mobility.

 He is also a co-founder of Global Philanthropy Group.
 Global Philanthropy Group was purchased by global advisory and advocacy communications consultancy APCO Worldwide in 2021.
 He has been active in a large number of philanthropic and political campaigns and has started a number of companies.

-He previously Co-founded and served as CEO of i(x) Net Zero, a leading sustainable investing platform which is publicly traded on the London Stock Exchange (IX.).
+He was the co-founder and CEO of i(x) Net Zero, an investing platform which is traded on the London Stock Exchange (IX.).

-Neilson also is the co-founder and former chairman of the Climate Emergency Fund, the Philippines Foundation, and the Malibu Foundation.
+Neilson is the co-founder and former chairman of the Climate Emergency Fund, the Philippines Foundation, and the Malibu Foundation.

 He is an advisor on climate issues to Palo Alto–based PsiQuantum which is working is to build the world's first useful quantum computer out of conventional silicon chips.

 Early life and education

 Neilson was born in Seattle, Washington on July 2, 1972.
 He is the oldest of five children, and all of his brothers and sisters were adopted.
 Neilson's mother and father were actively involved in child welfare, juvenile justice, and other related issues.
 Neilson's mother, Janice Secord Neilson, lead the World Association for Children and Parents, an international adoption and child welfare organization, for over thirty years.
-Neilson's father, Scott Charles Neilson, served as the Juvenile Justice Commissioner for Thurston County in Washington State, and in the Washington State Attorney General's office.
+Neilson's father, Scott Charles Neilson, was the Juvenile Justice Commissioner for Thurston County in Washington State, and in the Washington State Attorney General's office.

 Neilson's paternal grandmother is Mary McColl Neilson, a former Regional Director of the Environmental Protection Agency.

 Neilson's maternal grandmother, Betty Ward Secord, is a descendant of Julia Ward Howe, the women's suffrage and civil rights leader and writer of the Battle Hymn of the Republic.

 Neilson attended Lincoln Elementary School in Olympia, Washington, Washington Middle School in Olympia, Washington, Summit K-12 (for one year), Franklin High School in Seattle, Washington State University, and the Seattle University School of Law.
 He left law school in his second year in order to work for the Bill & Melinda Gates Foundation.